Keeping Chickens in Saint Paul

 Hampden Park Co-op

-For other questions about poultry production and workshops, visit University of Minnesota Extension.
+For other questions about poultry production and workshops, click here

-for information on the application process to keep chickens in St. Paul.
+page for information on the application process to keep and raise chickens in St. Paul.

 The site plan must illustrate and/or provide details for the following:

-- The location and dimensions of coop/loft, including doorways providing access for cleaning purposes, run area and set backs from property lines and buildings.
+- The location and dimensions of coop/loft, including doorways providing access for cleaning purposes, run areas, and set backs from property lines and buildings.

 - Type of materials used in the coop/loft.
 All building materials must be of a type approved for exterior exposure by the manufacturer.